Recent Advances in Multimodal Affective Computing: An NLP Perspective: Models Across Multimodal Affective Computing

-In the field of research on multimodal aspect-based sentiment analysis, Xu et al.~\cite{DBLP:conf/icmcs/XuSX23} introduce external knowledge, including textual syntax and cross-modal relevancy knowledge to Transformer layer, which cut off the irrelevant connections among textual or cross-modal modalities by using a knowledge-induced matrix.
-Yang et al.~\cite{DBLP:conf/emnlp/YangZ022} distill visual emotional cues and align them with the textual content to selectively match and fuse with the target aspect in textual modality.
-CoolNet~\cite{xiao2023cross} is a cross-modal fine-grained alignment and fusion network, aims to boost the performance of visual-language models in seamlessly integrating vision and language information, which transforms an image into a textual caption and a graph structure, then dynamically aligns the semantic and syntactic information from both the input sentence and the generated caption, as well as models the object-level visual features.
-To strengthen the semantic meanings of image representations, Yu et al.~\cite{yu2022hierarchical} propose to detect a set of salient objects in each image based on a pre-trained Faster R-CNN model, and represent each object by concatenating its hidden representation and associated semantic concepts, followed by an Aspect-Guided Attention layer to learn the relevance of each semantic concept with the guidance of given aspects.
+\paragraph{Multimodal Aspect-based Sentiment Analysis} In multimodal aspect-based sentiment analysis, Xu et al.~\cite{DBLP:conf/icmcs/XuSX23} incorporate external knowledge, including textual syntax and cross-modal relevance, into the Transformer layer, using a knowledge-induced matrix to suppress irrelevant connections.
+Yang et al.~\cite{DBLP:conf/emnlp/YangZ022} distill visual emotional cues and align them with textual content for selective fusion with the target aspect.
+CoolNet~\cite{xiao2023cross}, a cross-modal fine-grained alignment and fusion network, enhances visual-language integration by converting an image into a caption and graph structure, dynamically aligning semantic and syntactic information from both the input text and generated caption, while modeling object-level visual features.
+To further strengthen image semantics, Yu et al.~\cite{yu2022hierarchical} detect salient objects via a pre-trained Faster R-CNN, represent each object with hidden features and associated semantic concepts, and employ an Aspect-Guided Attention layer to capture concept relevance guided by target aspects.